datayana/datayana.github.io/pages/study/buddhism/matika_acceptance_view.md

 English extract: https://suttacentral.net/mn102/en/sujato

 > Now, consider the ascetics and brahmins whose view is as follows.
 ‘The self and the cosmos are eternal.
 This is the only truth, other ideas are silly.’
-It’s simply not possible for them to have purified and clear personal knowledge of this, apart from faith, preference, oral tradition, reasoned contemplation, or acceptance of a view after consideration.
+It’s simply not possible for them to have **purified and clear personal knowledge** of this, apart from faith, preference, oral tradition, reasoned contemplation, or acceptance of a view after consideration.
 And in the absence of such knowledge, even the partial knowledge that they are clear about is said to be grasping on their part.
 ‘All that is conditioned and coarse.
 But there is the cessation of conditions—that is real.’
 Understanding this and seeing the escape from it, the Realized One has gone beyond all that.

 Pali extract: https://suttacentral.net/mn102/pli/ms

 > Tatra, bhikkhave, ye te samaṇabrāhmaṇā evaṁvādino evaṁdiṭṭhino: ‘sassato attā ca loko ca, idameva saccaṁ moghamaññan’ti, tesaṁ vata aññatreva saddhāya aññatra ruciyā aññatra anussavā aññatra ākāraparivitakkā aññatra diṭṭhinijjhānakkhantiyā paccattaṁyeva ñāṇaṁ bhavissati parisuddhaṁ pariyodātanti—netaṁ ṭhānaṁ vijjati.
 Paccattaṁ kho pana, bhikkhave, ñāṇe asati parisuddhe pariyodāte yadapi te bhonto samaṇabrāhmaṇā tattha ñāṇabhāgamattameva pariyodapenti tadapi tesaṁ bhavataṁ samaṇabrāhmaṇānaṁ upādānamakkhāyati.
 Variant: yadapi → yadipi (mr)‘Tayidaṁ saṅkhataṁ oḷārikaṁ atthi kho pana saṅkhārānaṁ nirodho atthetan’ti— iti viditvā tassa nissaraṇadassāvī tathāgato tadupātivatto.

 ### Notes

+Bhikkhu Bodhi notes that "this sutta is a 'middle length' counterpart of the longer [Brahmajāla Sutta](https://suttacentral.net/dn1/en/bodhi)".

+The sutta starts with the Buddha telling about _"some recluses and brahmins who speculate about the future"_.
+Those speculations are related to the nature of the self and its becoming after death.

 Basing acceptance of a thesis on the five grounds (faith, personal preference, oral tradition, reasoned reflexion, acceptance of a view after pondering it) would be considered as clinging to a wrong view.